 Recent advances in AI-generated voices have intensified the challenge of detecting deepfake audio, posing further risks for the spread of scams and disinformation.
-To tackle this issue, we establish the largest public voice dataset to date, named DeepFakeVox-HQ, comprising 1.3 million samples, including 270,000 high-quality deepfake samples from 14 diverse sources.
+To tackle this issue, we establish a large scale public voice dataset DeepFakeVox-HQ, comprising 1.3 million samples, including 270,000 high-quality deepfake samples from 14 diverse sources.
 Despite previously reported high accuracy, existing deepfake voice detectors struggle with our diversely collected dataset, and their detection success rates drop even further under realistic corruptions and adversarial attacks.
 We conduct a holistic investigation into factors that enhance model robustness and show that incorporating a diversified set of voice augmentations is beneficial.
 Moreover, we find that the best detection models often rely on high-frequency features, which are imperceptible to humans and can be easily manipulated by an attacker.
-To address this, we propose the F-SAT: Frequency-Selective Adversarial Training method focusing on highfrequency components.
+To address this, we propose the F-SAT: Frequency-Selective Adversarial Training method focusing on high-frequency components.
 Empirical results demonstrate that our training dataset boosts baseline model performance (without robust training) by 33%, and our robust training further improves accuracy by 7.7% on clean samples and by 29.3% on corrupted and attacked samples, over the state-of-the-art RawNet3 model.

-1 Introduction
+1 INTRODUCTION

-AI-generated voices have become increasingly realistic due to larger datasets and enhanced model capacities (Ju et al., 2024; Neekhara et al., 2024), and they have been used in many important applications (Calahorra-Candao & Martín-de Hoyos, 2024).
-However, the success of AI-synthesized human voices poses significant security risks, including deepfake voice fraud and scams (Tak et al., 2021; Sun et al., 2023; Yang et al., 2024).
-A recent CNN report reveals a fraud in Hong Kong where a finance worker sent \$25 million to scammers after a video call with a deepfake 'chief financial officer'.
-The voice was created by an AI model, highlighting the risk of such technology.
+AI-generated voices have become increasingly realistic due to larger 037 datasets and enhanced model capacities (Ju et al., 2024; Neekhara et al., 2024), and they have been 040 used in many important applica-041 tions (Calahorra-Candao & Martín-042 de Hoyos, 2024).
+However, the suc-043 cess of AI-synthesized human voices 044 poses significant security risks, in-045 cluding deepfake voice fraud and scams (Tak et al., 2021; Sun et al., 046 2023; Yang et al., 2024).
+A recent 047 CNN report reveals a fraud in Hong 048 Kong where a finance worker sent \$25 million to scammers after a video call with a deepfake 'chief financial 051